No. 1 Georgia romps into playoff with 50-30 SEC win vs LSU

 THE TAKEAWAY

 LSU: Kelly’s debut season turned a bit ugly the last two weeks, but the Tigers are on the right track.
-“We want to get back here next year.
-That’s our goal,” Kelly said.
+“We want to get back here next year,” Kelly said.
 “Get back here and win it.”

 Georgia: Win or lose in the SEC title game, the Bulldogs were assured of a spot in the playoff.
 But Smart continues to impress with his ability to keep the team motivated.
 While there were some huge defensive lapses in the second half, this game was never in doubt.